 Gravity Pope: Established in Edmonton in 1990, Gravity Pope is one of Canada’s top high-end footwear boutiques.
 The brand has since added a carefully curated selection of contemporary clothing to the mix, selling labels like Acne and Maison Kitsuné online and in stores.

-Jonathan + Olivia: J+O offers a beautiful selection of edgy and innovative contemporary fashion designs that nicely reflect the youthfulness of its Ossington Street store.
+Jonathan + Olivia: J+O offers a beautiful selection of edgy and innovative contemporary fashion designs.
 Style-savvy shoppers from across the country have come to love their online shop, snatching up labels like Helmut Lang, Alexander Wang, Isabel Marant and Pamela Love.

 Judith & Charles: A womenswear brand that combines a mix of feminine flare with a touch of structured menswear.
 This Montreal based company is known for it’s amazing fits and quality, all while being 80% locally manufactured.

 Kit and Ace: Lululemon’s sophisticated younger sibling launched two years ago, and they’ve been serving up the softest cashmere ever since.
 Their pieces are made to be worn by those on the go, and they took their knowledge of workout wear to create the perfect marriage of function and design.

 KOTN: With a focus on selling ethically sourced Egyptian cotton basics, Toronto-based cofounders Mackenzie Yeates, Benjamin Sehl and Rami Helali work directly with cotton farming families in Egypt to produce the coziest garments for both men and women.